 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
+MCL's are set as close to the Maximum Contaminant Level Goal (MCLG): The level of a contaminant level Goal as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety .mg/l: milligrams per litre or parts per million - or one ounce in 7,350 gallons of water .ug/l: micrograms per litre or parts per billion - or one ounce in 7,350,000 gallons of water .na: not applicable .Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+MCLG's allow for a margin of safety .mg/l: milligrams per litre or parts per billion - or one ounce in 7,350,000 gallons of water .na: not applicable .Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 Maximum Residual Disinfectant Level (MRDLG): The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLG's allow for a margin of safety.
 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALG's allow for a margin of safety.